+Winter anglers from near and far are drawn to New York State's abundant lakes, ponds, rivers and streams.
 Even if you don't know a tip-up from a Lindy Jig, you can still hook your share with ice fishing.
 All you need is an ice chisel, skimmer, hand line, hooks, sinkers and bait - plus a few layers of warm clothing!

-Trophy-sized steelhead love to winter in the warmer rapids of Great Lakes tributaries, gorging on salmon and trout eggs.
-In the Thousand Islands-Seaway region, the Salmon and Oswego rivers offer public access to spectacular fishing, as do large streams like the Genesee, Oak Orchard and Black River, and skinny creeks like Eighteen Mile, Irondequoit, Grindstone and Little Sandy.
+Trophy-sized steelhead love to winter in the warmer rapids of Great Lakes tributaries.
+In the Thousand Islands-Seaway region, the Salmon and Oswego rivers offer public access to spectacular fishing.
 If you'd like to go with a guide, check the NYS Outdoor Guides Association.
 The NYS Dept. of Environmental Conservation website has fishing tips and information on fishing licenses, safety and regulations.

-Bundle up and drop a line.
-Your catch will be already iced!
+So, bundle up and drop a line.
+Your catch is already iced!